Not my best year, but many valuable lessons.

 So, I really need to safeguard my inspiration by keeping all the mind numbingly boring repetitive tasks at bay.

 In this blog post, I explain how I’ve set my Mac up, not to become a Tayloristic productivity robot (yuck!), but rather to take as much of ‘boring’ out of the equation as possible.

 Here’s how I get stuff done on my Mac:

 How do you recognize talent?
 It took me many years to find one common denominator for all rockstar consultants.

 How do you recognize a rockstar consultant?

-Having worked on the agency side for years, it has become clear to me that a “rockstar” easily outweighs three or four ordinary consultants.
-They make clients happier, they charge more, and they put their mark on the agency as a whole.
+Having worked on the agency side for a long time, it has become clear to me that one “rockstar consultant” easily outweighs three or four average consultants.
+They make clients happier, they attract business (and other “rockstars”), and they put their mark on the agency as a whole.

-After years of looking for the right insight, I’ve finally arrived at an answer.
+After years and years of recruiting and coaching trial and error, I’ve finally arrived at an answer.